mia-platform/documentation/docs/development_suite/Console levels and permits management.md

 The user groups present at this level are:

 - **Project Admin**: the project admin user group has all existing permissions whithin specific projects level.
-It has both read and edit permissions on all information and functionality in both production and non-production environments.
+It has both read and edit permissions on all information and functionality in both production and non-production environments;

+- **Project Developer**: the user defined as a project developer, unlike the project admin, can neither create nor modify projects but only view information about the project he is working on.
+He also has no access to the Production Log&Monitoring nor can he view the production environment variables;

+- **Project Reader**: the user defined as project reader has few and selected read-only permissions in the areas of project information, set up, design, deploy, dashboard and Log&Monitoring.
+The project reader cannot access the Debug area nor modify or deploy the project;

+- **Project Operations Prod**: the user defined as Project Operations Prod has extended permissions related to the projects to which it is assigned, in all the different environments.
+Unlike the project admin, he cannot create or edit projects, nor access the Debug section;

+- **Project Operations NO Prod**: users defined as Project Operations NO Prod have the same rights as Project Operations Prod but have permissions limited to environments other than the production one.